spacedvoid/connection/README.md

 There are no *optional operations*; use a mutable collection at your own will.

+For a quickstart guide, go to our documentation(which sadly requires a manual build currently).

 ## Git structure

 This library uses the [Tip & Tail Model](https://openjdk.org/jeps/14) experimentally.